rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 NAMESPACE=donal-dev
 ```

 4. With those changes in place we can now run the playbook.
-First install the `openshift-applier` dependency and then run the playbook.
+First install the `openshift-applier` dependency and then run the playbook (from the `.openshift-applier` directory).
 This will populate the cluster with all the config needed for the front end app.
 ```bash
 $ ansible-galaxy install -r requirements.yml --roles-path=roles
 $ ansible-playbook apply.yml -i inventory/
 ```
 ![ansible-success](../images/exercise2/ansible-success.png)

+4. Once successful, `commit` and `push` your changes to gitlab.

 4. Back on your terminal navigate to the root of the `todolist-api` application.
 Open the `.openshift-applier` directory.
 The same layout of the frontend app should be visible with one noticeable difference; the api requires a `MongoDB` to connect to at runtime.